-by Greg Hoots-

 Bowers took pride in his darkroom work, evidenced by the quality of his postcard views.
 He designed and developed a machine which would print multiple images of a single postcard negative onto a long strip of photographic paper from a roll, which were then cut into individual postcards.
 On January 9, 1911, John Bowers submitted a United States patent application for the machine which he invented.
 Bowers installed the prototype of the machine in his Long Beach studio darkroom, and he claimed it to be a labor-saving device.

-Seven days later after submitting his patent application, on the morning of January 16, 1911 John Bowers announced to his wife that he and Mr. Asai would be departing later that day on a three-day business trip.
+Seven days later after submitting his patent application, on the morning of January 16, 1911, John Bowers announced to his wife that he and Mr. Asai would be departing that day on a three-day business trip.
 Later, Ellen Bowers claimed that her husband had planned on traveling first to Oceanside and then to Escondido on a trip to collect past-due accounts, which would keep him away from home for three days.
 Such a trip was not unusual for Bowers, as he traveled when taking photos for postcards, and he still maintained a studio in Topeka.
 John Bowers, however, had other plans which he shared with no one.

 Later in the morning, Bowers and Asai departed separately, the purported plan called for the two men to meet at Oceanside to do some photographic work, and then Bowers would continue alone to collect his accounts.
 In reality, after concluding the work in Oceanside, Bowers proceeded to a gun store when he purchased a 32-caliber pistol and a box of ammunition.
 He then returned to his home where he took a position in hiding outside where he could observe the comings and goings at his home.
 It wasn’t long before his wife departed alone, walking to her Eastern Star Lodge hall.
 Ellen Bowers was a trained musician, and she was the piano player for the lodge’s dances, one of which was being held that night.

 Hidden in the bushes, Bowers loaded his new pistol with bullets and prepared to don his disguise which he would need later in the night.
-He slipped his gun in his overcoat pocket, and he removed his fedora, hiding it under a shrub, before placing a soft green short-billed hat which belonged to Mr. Asai on his head.
+He slipped his gun in his overcoat pocket, and he removed his fedora, hiding it under a shrub, before placing a soft, green, short-billed hat which belonged to Mr. Asai on his head.
 The hat was too small for Bowers, but he pulled it onto his head, and he took a folded photographer’s cloak which he had carefully concealed inside his overcoat and placed it over his head, pulling the cloak around his shoulders, concealing his face below his eyes.

 As darkness fully enveloped the night, John Bowers crept through the yard, hiding behind bushes and trees until he could peer into the windows of his house, seeing who was home.
 He was able to discern and identify his brother Thomas Bowers, his son, Walter, and Dick Ward.
 Then, the waiting game began.

 The Eastern Star dance ran late, and it was almost midnight when the event ended and Ellen Bowers prepared to leave the lodge building.
 Another lodge member warned Mrs. Bowers about walking home alone, as the pianist was wearing expensive jewelry.
 Ellen Bowers then called to her home, asking young Dick Ward to come to the lodge and escort her home.
-Ward dressed and exited the Bowers’ home, walking quickly down the street, as John Bowers watched while crouched behind the bushes next to his home.
+Ward dressed and exited the Bowers’ home, walking quickly down the street, as John Bowers watched from behind the bushes next to his home.

 Ellen Bowers was waiting when Dick Ward arrived, and as a bright, full moon glowed in the California sky, she suggested to her companion that they walk home by way of the beach rather than Oceanside Drive.
 The couple strolled down the sandy beach in the moonlight, arriving at their beachfront home at about 1:00 am.
 As the couple approached the Bowers’ home, a dark figure of a man emerged from the shrubs near the house and ran across the yard and down Oceanside Drive.
 Mrs. Bowers urged Dick Ward to give chase to the intruder, and the young Englishman began following the stranger’s path down the beach road.
 John Bowers had too much of a lead, and soon, Ward lost sight of the late-night trespasser before returning to the Bowers’ home at about 1:30 am.
 Dick Ward normally slept in quarters located in the studio, a small building attached to the Bowers’ house; however, on this night Mrs. Bowers invited the English guest to sleep in the house with her, Walter, and Thomas Bowers, and Ward agreed.
 Five-year-old Walter Bowers normally slept on a couch in a small room adjoining the Bowers’ bedroom, separated by only a curtain.
 Ellen Bowers aroused her son, moving him to her room, allowing Dick Ward to sleep on the couch.
 Thomas Bowers occupied a small sleeping room at the back of the house.
 The Bowers’ fifteen-year-old daughter, Queenie, was not at home, as she lived at a boarding school operated by a convent in Pomona, California.